 Maintain store opening and closing checklists in coordination with cross-functional partners

 Provide prompt resolutions for store inquires and loop in all relevant stakeholders.

 Skills & Experience

-Advanced project management skills with acute attention to details.
+Advanced project coordination skills with acute attention to details.

 Innovative problem solver who identifies, develops and implements processes to improve operating efficiency and effectiveness.